-- Line 14 1E - Line 15 Enter employee monthly cost-share for the lowest-cost self-only coverage - Line 16 2F, 2G or 2H (depending on affordability safe harbor used), or if unaffordable, leave blank
+- Line 14 1E - Line 15 Enter employee monthly cost-share for the lowest-cost self-only coverage - Line 16 2F, 2G, or 2H (depending on affordability safe harbor used, or leave blank if unaffordable)

-The employer should still enter code 1E on Line 14 and should enter one of the affordability safe harbors represented by codes 2F, 2G and 2H on Line 16 to report that the FTE did not enroll in coverage under the plan.
-The employer should still report on Line 15 the employee contribution for the lowest-cost monthly premium for self-only MEC providing MV offered under the plan to the FTE to show that the FTE was an active employee who was offered coverage.
+The employer should still enter code 1E on Line 14 and should enter one of the affordability safe harbors represented by codes 2F, 2G, and 2H on Line 16 to report that the FTE did not enroll in coverage under the plan.
+The employer should report on Line 15 the employee monthly cost-share for the lowest-cost self-only MEC providing MV offered under the plan to the FTE to show that the FTE was an active employee who was offered coverage.

 Q8.
-If an employer is required to recognize paid FMLA leave for an FTE and makes an offer of affordable, MV coverage to the FTE, spouse or domestic partner and dependents, how does the employer report when only the FTE enrolls in coverage for a calendar month during the leave of absence?
+If an employer is required to recognize an FTE's paid leave of absence and makes an offer of affordable MV coverage to the FTE for the period of the paid leave, how does the employer report the FTE's enrollment for coverage for any calendar months of paid leave?

-- Line 14 1E (MEC providing MV offered to employee.
-MEC offered to spouse or domestic partner and dependents) - Line 15 Enter employee monthly cost-share for the lowest-cost self-only coverage - Line 16 2C (Employee enrolled in coverage)
+- · Line 14 1E (MEC providing MV offered to employee; MEC offered to spouse/domestic partner and dependents) - Line 15 Enter employee monthly cost-share for the lowest-cost self-only coverage - Line 16 2C (Employee enrolled in coverage)

-For the month during the paid FMLA leave of absence, the employer should enter code 1E on Line 14 and code 2C on Line 16 to report that the FTE was enrolled in coverage under the plan.
+For the month(s) of the paid leave of absence, the employer should enter code 1E on Line 14 and code 2C on Line 16 to report that the FTE was enrolled in coverage under the plan.
 The employer should report on Line 15 the employee monthly cost-share for the lowest-cost self-only MEC providing MV offered under the plan.